r06921017/PBS/README.md

 The implementation provides a SIPP option that uses SIPPS [2] (instead of state-time A*) on the low level of PBS to plan paths for agents.

 On top of that, we propose Greedy PBS (GPBS) with other improved techniques that aims to minimize the number of collisions during the search.
+We also implement four enhancements to speed up the search: Partial Expansion (PE), Target Reasoning (TR), Induced Constraints (IC), and Soft Restart (SR).

 ## Usage
 The code requires the external library [boost](https://www.boost.org/).